abunchofhacks/epicinium-documentation/README.md

 [Mustard gas being deployed from zeppelins.](https://i.imgur.com/ZAE7tFv.gif "Mustard gas being deployed from zeppelins.")

 [Cities gain power and generate income at night.](https://i.imgur.com/I6T3yXM.gif "Cities gain power and generate income at night.")

+# Contact

+Epicinium is being developed by [Sander in 't Veld](https://twitter.com/sanderintveld) and Daan Mulder.

+Interested in participating in the Beta?
+Have questions?
+We'd love to hear from you at epiciniumgame@gmail.com.